andickinson/andickinson.github.io/_posts/2021-12-11-advent-of-cyber-day-3.md

 ---
 title:  "TryHackMe: Advent of Cyber - Day 3 - Christmas Blackout"
 date:   2021-12-11 16:30:00 +1000
-excerpt: Learning Cookie Manipulation techniques.
+excerpt: Learning how to use Dirbuster.
 ---

 This is a write up for the Day 3 - Christmas Blackout challenge in the [**Advent of Cyber**](https://tryhackme.com/room/adventofcyber3) room on [TryHackMe](https://tryhackme.com).
 Some tasks may have been omitted as they do not require an answer.